 Aging & Cognitive Function

-How does aging affect the nervous system?
+How does aging affect memory and cognition (thinking)?

 When should memory loss become a concern?